desphilboy/react-redux-weather-app/README.md

 to run this app, you need just the general set of fornt-end development software installed on your computer:

 -   a bash compatible terminal

 -   internet connection

-    -git
+-   git

-    -node.js and npm
+-   node.js and npm

+-   creat-react-app

-    -google chrome or other modern browser.
+-   google chrome or other modern browser.

-    -   create react app and typescript are used in this app. you might need to install prettier as well.
+-   create react app and typescript are used in this app also react-scripts.

+you might need to install prettier as well.

 ## clone the repo